Porsche Boxster and Cayman

 The Porsche Boxster and Cayman are mid-engine two-seater sports cars manufactured and marketed by German automobile manufacturer Porsche across four generations—as a two-door, two-seater roadster (Boxster) and a three-door, two-seater fastback coupé (Cayman).

-The first generation Boxster was introduced in 1996; the second generation Boxster and the Cayman arrived in late 2005; and the third generation launched in 2012.
-Since the introduction of the fourth generation in 2016, the two models have been marketed as the Porsche 718 Boxster and Porsche 718 Cayman.
+The first-generation Boxster was introduced in 1996; the second-generation Boxster and the Cayman arrived in late 2005; and the third generation launched in 2012.
+From 2016 to 2025, the two models were marketed as the Porsche 718 Boxster and Porsche 718 Cayman.

 The nameplate Boxster is a portmanteau of boxer, a reference to its flat or boxer engine, and Speedster, a nod to the original Porsche Speedster of the 1950's.
 The nameplate Cayman is an alternative spelling of caiman, a member of the alligator family.

-In May 2025 Porsche North America confirmed the rumours that global “production for all current 718 Boxster and 718 Cayman variants, including RS models, is scheduled to end in October of” 2025.
-Porsche CEO Oliver Blume has confirmed future production of full-electric replacements but said they will arrive in the "medium term."
+Production of both models ceased in October 2025.
+Porsche CEO Oliver Blume said future production of full-electric replacements would arrive in the "medium term."

 Overview

 Boxster

 The Porsche Boxster is a mid-engine two-seater roadster.
 It was Porsche's first road vehicle to be originally designed as a roadster since the 914.
 The first-generation Boxster Type 986 was introduced in late 1996; it was powered by a 2.5-litre flat six-cylinder engine.
 The design was heavily influenced by the 1993 Boxster Concept.
 In 2000, the base model was upgraded to a 2.7-litre engine and a new Boxster S variant was introduced with a 3.2-litre engine.
-In 2003, styling and engine output was upgraded on both variants.
+In 2003, styling and engine output were upgraded on both variants.

-Production of the Type 986 began at the former 928 facility in Stuttgart, Germany in 1996.
+Production of the Type 986 began at the former 928 facility in Stuttgart, Germany, in 1996.
 Valmet Automotive also manufactured Boxsters under contract to Porsche at a facility in Uusikaupunki, Finland.
 The Boxster was Porsche's biggest volume seller from its introduction in 1996 until the introduction of the Cayenne sport utility vehicle in 2003.
 As of September 2012, additional production of the Boxster started at the former Karmann-factory in Osnabrück.

 In 2005, Porsche debuted the second generation of the Boxster Type 987, with a more powerful engine and styling inspired by the Carrera GT.
 Engine output increased in 2007, when the Boxster models received the engines from their corresponding Cayman variants.
 In 2009, the Boxster models received several new cosmetic and mechanical upgrades, further increasing engine output and performance.
-The third generation Boxster Type 981 was launched at the 2012 Geneva Motor Show.
+The third-generation Boxster Type 981 was launched at the 2012 Geneva Motor Show.